-On April 4, 2020, a month into the pandemic, NJ Governor Phil Murphy signed Executive Order (E.O.) #112 which, among other provisions, allows APNs to practice without the legal requirement for a joint protocol contract with a licensed physician so that "...they can be deployed to meet the anticipated needs with more autonomy, greater agility, and all the necessary tools, including independent authority to prescribe controlled dangerous substances," without the statutory barriers that "... deprive the healthcare system of the agility to best utilize resources." xxviii
+On April 4, 2020, a month into the pandemic, NJ Governor Phil Murphy signed Executive Order (E.O.) #112 which, among other provisions, allows APNs to practice without the legal requirement for a joint protocol contract with a licensed physician so that "...they can be deployed to meet the anticipated needs with more autonomy, greater agility, and all the necessary tools, including independent authority to prescribe controlled dangerous substances," without the statutory barriers that "... deprive the healthcare system of the agility to best utilize resources." "xxviii"

 NJ E.O. #112 was renewed every 30 days, thereafter, consistent with the governor's monthly redeclarations of the Public Health Emergency.
 In late May 2021, as vaccinations became widely available to NJ adults and children age 12 and up, and the number of COVID infections and hospitalizations related to the infection fell substantially, the governor began to relax COVID restrictions.
 Anticipating that even with the suspension of the public health emergency, some of the changes instituted by associated executive orders would need to be sustained, at least temporarily, the governor signed A5820/S3866 (P.L.
 2021, c.
 103) on June 4, 2021.
-This law exempts E.O. #112 (among thirteen others) from the public health emergency termination until January 1, 2022.
-XXIX Subsequently, on June 4, 2021, the governor issued E.O. #244, ending the public health emergency.
-However, a general state of emergency remains in effect, now in February, 2024, and the joint protocol requirement remains suspended.
+This law exempts E.O. #112 (among thirteen others) from the public health emergency termination until January 1, 2022.\\

+Subsequently, on June 4, 2021, the governor issued E.O. #244, ending the public health emergency.\\

 NJ was among 20 states that issued either temporary suspensions or waivers of practice agreements during the 2020/2021 public health emergency.
 While several states have allowed these suspensions/waivers to expire, in Massachusetts, a Full Practice Authority law for APNs became permanent on January 1, 2021.
-XXXXIII California enacted a Full Practice Authority law for APNs on September 29, 2020, but it does not become operative until 2023; according to the American Association of Nurse Practitioner, the new law is encumbered with regulatory entanglements that may make it more, rather than less difficult for APNs to practice autonomously.
-XXXXIIII Florida APNs were granted Full Practice Authority on March 11, 2020, restricting the law's reach to those practicing in primary care, including psychiatry.
-XXXXIII In total, 27 states (including most recently and Kansas and Utah), the District of Columbia and 2 territories (Guam, the Northern Marianas), have now passed legislation granting APNs FPA.
-XXXXIII
+California enacted a Full Practice Authority law for APNs on September 29, 2020, but it does not become operative until 2023; according to the American Association of Nurse Practitioner, the new law is encumbered with regulatory entanglements that may make it more, rather than less difficult for APNs to practice autonomously.
+Florida APNs were granted Full Practice Authority on March 11, 2020, restricting the law's reach to those practicing in primary care, including psychiatry.
+In total, 25 states (including Florida, Massachusetts, California and most recently Delaware), the District of Columbia and 2 territories (Guam, the Northern Marianas), have now passed legislation granting APNs FPA.

-In 2009 and again in 2014, Torre and colleagues detailed how the removal of statutory, regulatory, and reimbursement barriers to APN practice in New Jersey could improve access to health care, achieve greater efficiency in the provision of care, lower the costs of care, without sacrificing quality, and offer broader patient choice. xxvi xxxvii Unless policymakers in NJ permanently remove the requirement for a joint protocol with a physician in APN statutory language, the benefits of the autonomous practice APNs have exercised throughout the 4 years-of the COVID-19 pandemic will be lost.
+In 2009 and again in 2014, Torre and colleagues detailed how the removal of statutory, regulatory, and reimbursement barriers to APN practice in New Jersey could improve access to health care, achieve greater efficiency in the provision of care, lower the costs of care, without sacrificing quality, and offer broader patient choice.
+XXXVII Unless policymakers in NJ permanently remove the requirement for a joint protocol with a physician in APN statutory language, the benefits of the autonomous practice APNs have exercised throughout the 15 months of the COVID-19 pandemic will be lost.

-A report from the National Academy of Medicine, released in May 2021, The Future of Nursing: 2020-2030: Charting a Path to Health Equity, chronicles the "harmful consequences" of continuing to restrict APN's scope of practice, and asserts: "Clearly...if government leaders conclude that removing restrictions on (NPs) was beneficial in expanding the public's access to care during the pandemic, it would be counterproductive to re-impose those restrictions once the pandemic eases, thereby decreasing access to care." xxxvii
+A new report from the National Academy of Medicine, released in May 2021, The Future of Nursing: 2020-2030: Charting a Path to Health Equity, chronicles the "harmful consequences" of continuing to restrict APN's scope of practice, and asserts: "Clearly...if government leaders conclude that removing restrictions on (NPs) was beneficial in expanding the public's access to care during the pandemic, it would be counterproductive to re-impose those restrictions once the pandemic eases, thereby decreasing access to care." \\xxxxiiii\